 You always have several ways to control the narrative during a job interview.
 It really depends on how the interviewers phrase the question.
 How specific are they?

 Job interview questions are open-ended.
 There is no right or wrong answer, no expected response.
 You are free to shape the answer your way, but always provide an answer of substance.
 This demonstrates confidence and owning your track record in a deep and authentic manner.

 However, you never want the interview to think “he/she did not answer my question!” because you veered incredibly far off course.
 That will annoy them and get you points deducted, even if their faces remain friendly.

 For over 15 years CareerLove International Coaching has helped professionals around the world realize their career dreams.
 Now, what about you?
-If you enjoyed this article and want to fast-track your job search confidence, head over to CareerLove’s collection of DIY tools that put you one step ahead in the resume and job interview game.
+If you enjoyed this article and want to empower your job search, head over to CareerLove’s collection of DIY tools.

 At Social Hire, we don't just do social.

 Our digital marketing managers are the wizards that can give you the insight you need to grow your business.
 Have you had enough of making complex personnel choices that don't work well for your online marketing?

 Our team of managers are a team that assists our partners improve their presence online by producing online marketing services on a regular basis.
 Our service is transparent and economical, which ensures that you get a great service and results that make a difference when you utilise our services.
 We arrange many different marketing services for enterprises from small businesses to large corporations to help make the most of of your company's social media marketing.

 You might like these blog posts How To Improve Customer Loyalty In The Age Of Social Media, Want Happy Employees?
 Throw an Awesome Office Holiday Party, Thinking of Entrusting Your Social Media Strategy To Your Existing Staff?, and How Can Content Marketing Boost Your Startup Launch.